One-Pot Pastry Cream Recipe

 And Creme Patissiere – vanilla pastry cream made with milk and thickened with egg yolks.

-Creme Anglaise, also referred to as pouring custard.
-Basically a runny version of pastry creme.
-Often, used as a sauce over desserts.
-Made the same way as pastry cream, thickened with cornstarch along with egg yolks until it's a pouring consistency.
+Crème anglaise, also known as pouring custard.
+Basically, a runny version of pastry cream.
+Often used as a sauce over desserts.
+Made the same way as pastry cream, thickened with cornstarch along with egg yolks until it’s a pouring consistency.

-Creme Diplomat - pastry cream or Crème pâtissière with stabilized whipped cream and gelatin.
-Extra flavorings are used with the cream when adding it to the creme diplomat.
+Creme Diplomat – pastry cream or Crème pâtissière with stabilized whipped cream and gelatin.
+Additional flavorings are added to the cream when mixing it into the crème diplomat.

 Pastry Cream Recipe – One-pot